enjiushi/VulkanLearn/README.md

 ![Alt text](assets/vulkan_learn_mem_buffer_pool.png "Memory Pool For Buffers")
 #### Memory Management for images
-Image buffer memory is a lot simpler, since each image must bind a different memory object(I'm not sure why).
+Image buffer memory management is a lot simpler, since each image must bind a different memory object(I'm not sure why).
 So image buffer pool doesn't update a binding list for multiple images.
 And a binding info table is not necessary too.
 The only thing left same as buffer memory management is lookup table, which is used for key->memory node indexing.
 Do remember the key is also kept inside every image.

 ![Alt text](assets/vulkan_learn_mem_image_pool.png "Memory Pool For Images")
 ### Buffer & Image Level Management